pmndrs/zustand/docs/integrations/persisting-store-data.md

 ### How do I use it with Map and Set

-With the previous persist API, you would use `serialize`/`deserialize` to deal with `Map` and `Set` and convert them into an Array so they could be parsed into proper JSON.

-The new persist API has deprecated `serialize`/`deserialize`.

-Now, you will need to use the `storage` prop.
+In order to persist object types such as `Map` and `Set`, they will need to be converted to JSON-serializable types such as an `Array` which can be done by defining a custom `storage` engine.

-Let's say your state uses `Map` to handle a list of `transactions`, then you can convert the Map into an Array in the storage prop:
+Let's say your state uses `Map` to handle a list of `transactions`, then you can convert the `Map` into an `Array` in the `storage` prop which is shown below:

 ```ts